jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 We present a model to explain why banks hold off-setting debts without netting them out.
 We find that off-setting debts help a bank to raise liquidity with new debt from a third party, since diluting old debt subsidizes the new debt.
 Even though a diluted bank is worse off ex post, a network of gross debts is stable ex ante.
 This is because it provides banks with valuable liquidity co-insurance, since each bank exercises its option to dilute when it needs liquidity most.
 However, the network harbors systemic risk: since one bank's liabilities are other banks' assets, a liquidity shock can transmit through the network in a default cascade.

-#### [Procyclical Promises][PP]

-In this paper, I model a dynamic market economy in which debt contracts are subject to renegotiation.
-I find that a firm with more cyclical cash flows can borrow more than a firm with less cyclical cash flows, consistent with empirical evidence.
-The reason is that a firm with cyclical cash flows puts its creditors in a relatively strong bargaining position when debt is renegotiated.
-In general equilibrium, this leads to a collateral premium for assets that generate cyclical cash flows---they are expensive because they allow firms to borrow against them, scaling up their investments via leverage.
-Endogenous variation in enforcement frictions generates business cycle fluctuations in both firm-level and aggregate quantities consistent with stylized facts, even in the absence of capital accumulation or technology shocks.